angew74/lforms/changed-features.md

   * **questionnaire** - A JSON object of a FHIR Questionnaire (including FHIR SDC Questionnaire), or the above LHC-Forms internal format.
   * **options** - Optional, a JSON object.
 The options defined in [templateOptions](#templateOptions).
-  * **prepop** - Optional, a boolean value.
+  * **prepop** - Optional, un valore booleano value.
 A flag indicating whether to run the pre-populate operation for the FHIR Questionnaire.
 The default value is false.
-  * **fhirVersion** - Optional, a string value.
+  * **fhirVersion** - Optional, un valore di tipo stringa .
 The specified FHIR version of the data provided in 'questionnaire'.
 If this is not provided, a FHIR version will be determined from the 'questionnaire'.
 The supported FHIR versions are 'R4' and 'STU3'.